Xc banner image

 Components

-• Extract the serialization package (zip file) and locate the items folder
+• Extract the serialization package zip file and locate the items folder

-• Create a new Components folder in the same directory as the export script and copy the items folder into the new Components folder
+• Create a new Components folder in the same directory as the export script

 Pages

-• Extract the serialization package (zip file) and locate the page templates
+• Extract the serialization package zip file and locate the page templates

-• Create a new Pages folder in the same directory as the export script and copy each individual template folder directly into the new Pages folder
+• Create a new Pages folder in the same directory as the export script

-Page & Partial Designs
+Page and Partial Designs

-• Extract the serialization package (zip file) and locate the items/master/sitecore/content/<your-project-or-collection>/<your-site-name>/Presentation folder
+• Extract the serialization package zip file

 Renderings

-• Extract the serialization package (zip file) and locate the items/master/sitecore/layout/Renderings folder
+• Extract the serialization package zip file

 Step 3: Source Data Extraction